jbakse/site_builder/content/comp_form/parameters/index.md

 ## Parameters

 One of the most powerful and rewarding aspects of writing a procedural generation system is exploring what it can make.
 The initial investment of time spent coding is repaid by the ability to iterate easily and quickly.
-Many procedural systems can produce endless variations and can be pushed to suprising extremes.
+Many procedural systems can produce endless variations and can be pushed to surprising extremes.
 Exploring the range of the system leads to new ideas to build and aesthetics to explore.

 ::: .links-sidebar
 [Wikipedia:<br/>Parameter](https://en.wikipedia.org/wiki/Parameter#Computing)